markanthonysunga-ai/Git-and-GitHub-tutorial/README.md

 # Features

 <ul>
-<il>Allows the administrator to add, update, and remove tenant or room data</il>
+<li>Allows the administrator to add, update, and remove tenant or room data</li>
-<il>Generates detailed reports on tenants, payments, and room status</il>
+<li>Generates detailed reports on tenants, payments, and room status</li>
-<il>Records and tracks rental payments, including payment history</il>
+<li>Records and tracks rental payments, including payment history</li>
-<il>Enables Registration and managements of tenant profiles and room assignments</il>
+<li>Enables Registration and managements of tenant profiles and room assignments</li>
-<il>Monitors room availability and occupancy in real-time</il>
+<li>Monitors room availability and occupancy in real-time</li>
-<il>Sends automated notifications or reminders for upcoming due dates</il>
+<li>Sends automated notifications or reminders for upcoming due dates</li>
 </ul>